KonaTeam/kona-api/sections/exceptions.md

 Bad Request <a name='bad_request'><a>
 --------------

 We return a 400 Bad Request error when we encounter invalid request parameters.
 This may depend on the resource you are working with.
 You must refer to the ```"details"``` component to know more.
-You can also refer to our knowledgebase articles in our [support site](http://support.kona.com) to know more about the resources you are working with.
+You can also refer to our knowledge base articles in our [support site](http://support.kona.com) to know more about the resources you are working with.
 Feel free to [email us](mailto:support@kona.com) if you have any questions.
 The error response will include details about the invalid parameter(s).

 We also return a 400 Bad Request error when we encounter a problem parsing the JSON object in your request.
 By default, we respond in raw text format with the JSON string included.